Software and System Setup

 Follow the OS-specific instructions at docs.docker.com/get-docker/.

-Run the following command to pull the latest image from the Element public registry at DockerHub:
+To pull the latest version of the Bases2Fastq image from the Element public registry at DockerHub, run the following command:

 docker pull elembio/bases2fastq